bcronje/docs/docs/support/troubleshooting.md

     On Linux the Enclave network interface is likely to be named `tap0` (or similar) and on Windows the Enclave network interface is usually called `Universe` or `Enclave Virtual Network Port`.

-    The easiest way to verify that the host-local firewall is not interfering with Enclave traffic is to temporarily disable it, but if that's not possible for your scenario, ensure ICMP echo traffic (type 8, code 0) is permitted.
+    The easiest way to verify that the host-local firewall is not interfering with Enclave traffic is to temporarily disable it, but if that's not possible for in environment, you should ensure ping traffic (icmp type 8, code 0) is permitted by the host-local firewall.

 2. On Windows, you should check that the Enclave network interface is [correctly classified](/kb/windows-firewall-classifies-enclave-interface-as-public/) by the Windows Firewall as `Private` and if required, create an ACL permitting inbound ICMP traffic using PowerShell: